d3ska/d3ska.github.io/_posts/2022-08-01-big-o-notation.md

 O(m<sup>2</sup> + 2n) can we transform it to O(m<sup>2</sup>)?
 No!
 We can not!
 As those are different inputs, so we want to know the behaviour as it relates to these two different inputs, and you can imagine that there is actually a scenario where m<sup>2</sup> is tiny compared to N. <br>
 Imagine M is equal to two and N is equal to a thousand, then m<sup>2</sup> would be smaller than N. That’s why when you have two variables, you do always want to keep both of them.
-So it has to remain O(m<sup>2</sup>+ n)  <br>
-(we can  still drop constants)
+So it has to remain O(m<sup>2</sup>+ n)(we can  still drop constants)